Find a Doctor

 For Toni, he felt more comfortable being under anesthesia rather than being awake for the procedure.

 With Toni fully sedated, the procedure was performed within the MRI scanner.
 A month later, after Toni’s brain recovered from the initial surgery, a team of neurologists activated the pulse generator.
 Almost immediately, Toni felt the results, and his wife Becky saw an instant change.
 “As soon as Toni stood up, I saw the Parkinson’s literally drain from his body,” she said.
 “He didn’t have that frozen looking face anymore, and that’s when I knew he was back.
 It was such an amazing moment.”

-Months after the operation, Toni’s symptoms continued to lessen and he was back to doing what he does best – laughing, joking, and cooking at his current restaurant, Café Zinho.
+Months after the operation, Toni’s symptoms continued to lessen and he is back to doing what he does best – laughing, joking, and cooking at his current restaurant, Café Zinho.
 “I’m working full time, working out almost every day, playing soccer twice a week and just back to my old self.
-I’m so happy with Dr. Richardson, his team, and how everything turned out,” he says.
+I’m so happy with how everything turned out,” he said.

 And to the surprise of his wife, certain aspects of Toni’s life have somehow improved.
-“His focus has never been better and I don’t think his cooking has ever been so good, I can’t explain it, but I love it,” she says.
+“His focus has never been better, and I don’t think his cooking has ever been so good.
+I can’t explain it, but I love it,” she said.

 Our patient stories profile a number of patients who have had minimally invasive brain surgery at UPMC.
 Although everyone's care experience is unique, we hope that sharing these stories will help other prospective patients and their families better understand these procedures and their potential benefits.

 Toni's treatment and results may not be representative of all similar cases.